The Stars at Noon

 The Stars at Noon is a 1986 novel by Denis Johnson.
 It was published by Alfred A. Knopf on September 12, 1986.
 The novel follows an unnamed American woman during the Nicaraguan Revolution in 1984.
 It was adapted into the 2022 film Stars at Noon, starring Margaret Qualley and Joe Alwyn.

 Plot

 The novel follows an unnamed American woman, supposedly a journalist, living in Managua, Nicaragua in 1984, during Sandinista rule.
 She originally traveled to Nicaragua as an observer for an anti-war group.
 She is disgusted with the corruption of both the Sandinistas and "the stupid CIA."
 She hustles as a prostitute at the Inter-Continental Hotel in Managua, hoping to leave Nicaragua one day.
-At the hotel, she eventually meets an unnamed English oil businessman whom she falls in love with.
+At the hotel, she eventually meets an unnamed English oil businessman with whom she falls in love.
 When the Englishman has a falling out with the Nicaraguans, the two flee together towards the southern border with Costa Rica.
 An American who is most likely a CIA agent tracks them and pressures her to sell out the Englishman.